CarbonLDP/carbonldp-js-sdk/doc/README.md

 clearAuthentication()
 ```

-Deletes the current authentication
+Deletes the current authentication.

 ##### authenticateUsing
 ```typescript
 authenticateUsing( method:'BASIC',  username:string,  password:string ):Promise<Carbon.Auth.UsernameAndPasswordCredentials.Class>
 ```

-Authenticates the user with Basic HTTP Authentication, which uses encoded username and password.
+Authenticates the user with Basic HTTP Authentication, which uses an encoded string with username and password in every request.

 *Parameters*